How to utilise orbital welding for small diameter tubing or pipes, with AMI equipment .

-This semi automatic welding process provides a safe, reliable, clean method of fabricating fluid systems for a wide variety of industrial applications.
+This semi automatic welding process provides a reliable, clean method of fabricating fluid systems for a variety of industrial applications.

-The Model 81 can be equipped with a wide variety of options to allow its use in specialised applications that include remote arc viewing vision systems and fillet welding options.
+The Model 81 can be equipped with a wide variety of options to allow its use in specialised applications.
+These include remote arc viewing vision systems and fillet welding options.

-Model 81 orbital weld-head in its standard configuration will weld pipe from 1.9″ OD to 5.563″ OD with as little as 1.750″ radial clearance and 6.325″ axial clearance.
+Model 81 orbital weld-head in its standard configuration will weld pipe from 1.9″ OD to 5.563″ OD, with as little as 1.750″ radial clearance and 6.325″ axial clearance.

 The M81 weld head is compatible with the AMI Model 227 and AMI Model 415 Power Supplies.

-Orbital welding has almost always exclusively been carried out by the Tungsten Inert Gas (TIG / GTAW) technique using non-consumable electrodes, with additional cold-wire feed where necessary.
+Orbital welding has almost always exclusively been carried out by the Tungsten Inert Gas (TIG / GTAW) technique.
+It uses non-consumable electrodes, with additional cold-wire feed where necessary.

 If you want further details, full specifications and a price on the AMI M81 weld head we have for sale, please complete the form in this link